Tips for Finding the Best Pants for Every Body Type

 I have compiled a list of handy tips to help find the best pants for every body type.
 I hope this will make your next shopping expedition a little less stressful.
 Imagine that, we can now enjoy shopping for pants!

 The gaucho cut resurfaced several years ago and is still on the style radar.
 Gaucho pants fit like regular pants at the waist and upper hip.
-They began a gradual flare at the mid- to lower hip, continuing to the hemline – typically just below the knee.
-Gauchos are great option for summer, as they give you the cooling benefits of a skirt and the modesty of cropped pants.
+They began a gradual flare at the mid- to lower hip, continuing to the hemline—typically just below the knee.
+Gauchos are a great option for summer, as they give you the cooling benefits of a skirt and the modesty of cropped pants.
 You can find them in casual and dressy fabrics.
-You can even wear them in winter months.
+You can even wear them in the winter months.
 Choose a weightier fabric and pair them with tights and knee-high boots.

 Boot Cut Pants

 These pants feature a traditional fit through the waist and hips, with straight legs—the only difference being the slight flare as they reach the hem.
 The boot cut was obviously designed to fit over work and cowboy boots.
 Today, it designates a versatile pant style that can be worn with any type of footwear.

 If you have a full figure, boot cut pants will give your legs a longer, leaner look.
 Petites will benefit from this style by wearing heels to help elongate the legs.
 Boot cut pants provide the same benefits as straight-leg pants.
 They make you look slimmer, complement your curves, and are a great match for any body type!

 I wish I had better news, but this is something I can’t budge on.
 Sadly, skinny pants are not a look for everyone.
 They may be very fashionable, but many women have issues with them.
 If you’re on the fence about skinny pants, here’s the number one thing to consider: they were designed for and look best on women with a svelte figure —one that is not too thin, not too full.